Martin91/gofixtures/README.md

         "github.com/Martin91/gofixtures"
     )

-    // fixtures is dependent on https://github.com/DATA-DOG/go-txdb to rollback fixtures automatically,
+    // fixtures is shipped with a builtin sql driver which supports rollback db automatically,
     //  so it is required to setup a transational *sql.DB by fixtures db := fixtures.OpenDB("mysql", "root:@tcp(localhost:3306)/?charset=utf8&parseTime=True&loc=Local")
     fixtures := fixtures.Load(tt.args.path, db)